Scheduled Date: Tuesday 2nd January, 2018

-A place with a lot to discover is Balandra situated on the northeastern coast between Salybia and Rampanalgas.
-The Bay sheltered from the rough waters of the Atlantic is calm and a preferred destination for sea-bathers.
+Balandra is a small cove situated on the Northeastern Coast between Salybia and Rampanalgas.
+It sheltered waters makes is a preferred spot for sea-bathers.
 The rich landscape filled with natural resources and the area capitalizes on agriculture, fishing and beach resorts.
-The name Balandra is a Spanish word that means Yacht and in early times, the tranquil waters provided a safe location for Spanish Sailboats.
+The name Balandra is a Spanish word that means Yacht, and in early times, the tranquil waters provided a safe location for Spanish Sailboats.

-Located 2 km in the forest is the river and secluded along its course are the Balandra Basins.
-The trek to the Basins will take under an hour and starts at Alcindor Trace in Balandra.
-The trail firstly descends to the river, crossing it and then rises to the top of the hill.
-The pools situated on an unidentified pathway that goes down to the river.
-A short walk will lead to the first pond, which is broad and shallow and ideal for non-swimmers.
-Further, downstream the second one contains a deep hollow basin and is a pleasure for swimmers.
-The boulders along the bed provide a comfortable spot to sit and revel in the beautiful, calm surroundings.
-The crystals clear waters appear brilliant green in the tree-filtered sunlight, and playing hide and seek among the rocks are the abundance of crayfish.
+The river used mainly for short agriculture, flows inconspicuous in the valley however concealed along its course are the spectacular Balandra Basins.
+The trek to the Basins will take 30 minutes and starts at Alcindor Trace.
+The walk begins with a short descent to the river and continues upstream to the pools.
+Along the channel, there are two pools to discover.
+The first is broad and shallow and ideal for non-swimmers while the other located further downstream has a deep hollow basin.
+Placed alongside the river huge boulders provide a comfortable spot to sit and revel in the beautiful, calm surroundings.
+Its crystals clear waters appear emerald green in the tree-filtered sunlight, and playing hide and seek between the rocks are the numerous crayfish.

-On Easter Sunday 27th March 2016 Island Hikers visit the Balandra Basins
+On Sunday 7th January, Island Hikers visit the Balandra Basins

 Assembly: 7.00am Corner of O’Meara Road and Churchill Roosevelt Highway Arima.